andrewjlee0/powerlifting/README.md

 * Scraped ~10,000 powerlifting records and competition histories from 1000s of interconnected URLs using Selenium and BeautifulSoup
 * Engineered 20 new columns, such as average competition sq/bn/dl, average rate of change in sq/bn/dl, and second best competition sq/bn/dl
 * CatBoost encoded all categorical variables, and imputed nulls with MICE
-* Optimized Multiple Linear Regression, Lasso, and Random Forest Regressor...
+* Compared Multiple Linear Regression, Lasso, and Random Forest Regressor with MAE and RMSE (normalized to mean)
 * Productionized...

 ## Resources